Skip to main content

 agentbasis.set_conversation("conv-123")

-# All subsequent calls (LLM or manual) will be tagged with this context
+# All subsequent calls will be tagged with this context

-For multi-threaded or async applications where you handle multiple requests simultaneously, use the context manager to scope data to a specific block.
+For multi-threaded or async applications, use the context manager to scope data to a specific block:

 from agentbasis import context